Dual Diagnoses Aren’t New

 A co-occurring diagnosis is difficult to identify and even harder to treat.
 Many mental and emotional disorders arise from substance abuse.
 Substance abusers often find themselves suffering mental and emotional disorders, even if they've never had them before.
 The term covers such a wide range of possibilities that health care providers often miss the duality.

-A little over 20 million Americans have a substance ab(use) disorder.
-Approximately three million Americans are being treated for a dual disorder.
+A little over 20 million Americans have a substance use disorder.
+Approximately three million Americans are being treated for a dual diagnosis.
 Approximately eight million are living with it, not counting the homeless, the non-institutionalized, and the people who have no idea they have it.

 Since science hasn't found specific symptoms of the dual disorder, it does recognize the symptoms of separate substance abuse and mental health conditions.
 The two conditions feed off of and strengthen each other.
 Mental health patients are high-risk patients, wide open to substance abuse.
 Their symptoms have commonalities such as: